ElementsProject/libwally-core/README.md

 ## Generating a coverage report

-To generate an HTML coverage report, use:
+To generate an HTML coverage report, install `lcov` and use:

 ```
 $ ./tools/cleanup.sh